QVQZZZ/HeFlwr/README.md

 It provides a simple interface for researching system heterogeneity in federated learning.
 HeFlwr can customize models based on differences in client's computing capabilities and storage capacities, and monitor their resource usage during training.
 The documentation for HeFlwr can be found [here](https://github.com/QVQZZZ/HeFlwr/blob/main/docs/en/home.md).
+The Wiki for HeFlwr can be found [here](https://github.com/QVQZZZ/HeFlwr/wiki).

 ## Introduction📜